herkkules/herkkules/README.md

 > - **Common goals** need to be nudged into action and a shared mental model needs to be crafted and communicated.

 > - **Development and training** is an important aspect of professional growth.
-A solution-oriented sounding board or a ... can prepare talent for high-stakes situations.
-I can introduce tools to deal with organisation-specific issues.
+A solution-oriented sounding board or a ... can prepare talent for high-stakes situations, introduce tools for organisation-specific issues.

 ---